 These pics are of Mosta which is in the centre of Malta.
 The church is the town’s main attraction.
 It’s a beautiful church with a huge dome, similar to the Pantheon in Rome.
 During World War II, a thousand pound bomb was dropped on the dome.
 Thankfully, it didn’t explode.

-Naxaar is also a lovely town and with fewer tourists.
+Naxaar is also a lovely town with the added bonus of fewer tourists.

 Rabat, a short walk from Mdina is termed ‘the suburbs’ and is outside the walls of Mdina.
 Lots of Roman history is on show here.

-Our next stop is Palermo Sicily, just 90 kms from Malta.
-Looking forward to staying for a few nights in the capital and then picking up a hire car to tour around the island for about 10 days.
+Our next stop is Sicily’s capital Palermo, just 90 kms from Malta and a short flight.
+Looking forward to staying a few nights and then picking up a hire car to tour around the island for about 10 days.